Daybreak:Volume 1 Chapter 8

 "I'd love to," Kaede beamed back.
 "Probably sometime later this week.
 Are you around here during the weekends?"

 "Wow, that must be tough.
-Two years without a single break."
+Two years with almost no vacation."

 "Where did you live before?"

-"I was an orphan raised on the western borders of Rhin-Lotharingie," Marina casually spoke without any of the melancholy expected of such words.
+"I was an orphan raised near the eastern borders of Rhin-Lotharingie," Marina casually spoke without any of the melancholy expected of such words.
 "My parents died during the chaos of the last war ten years ago."

-"I'm sorry," Kaede muttered back with downcast eyes, uncomfortable after breaching such a topic.
-But Marina merely shook her head and gave an angelic smile before returning to work.
+"I'm sorry," Kaede muttered back with downcast eyes, feeling uncomfortable after breaching such a topic.
+However Marina merely shook her head and returned an angelic smile:

 ----- * * * -----

 In an unusual turn of events, Kaede found herself waking up late at night.
-She felt feeble -- weaker than usual these days -- and aching all over, as though she was in the grips of a fever.
+She felt feeble, even weaker than her usual self these days.
+Furthermore, her body was aching all over, as though she was in the grips of a fever.
 There was also a constant buzzing in her head.

 "Do you remember what happened?
 I found you collapsed on the floor after returning from my classes."

 She looked at the wall clock.
-It was four in the morning, over eleven hours since she last checked the time.
+It was four in the morning, over ten hours since she last checked the time.

-Has he been watching over me the entire time?
+Has he been watching over me this whole time?

 Thinking back, Kaede tried to recall her last memory: